Being a Friend of More or Less

 2010 What are the new methods for doing arithmetic? – shortly after publication of Maths for Mums & Dads, I was brought in to explain the grid method of multiplication to a small group of slightly maths-phobic loyal listeners.
 The item generated a lot of reaction from the public.

-2007 Where’s the best property to buy in Monopoly? – I think this was the Christmas edition of Tim Harford’s first series as presenter, talking about classic Christmas games.
-Short answer: Buy Vine Street and the other orange properties
+2007 Where’s the best property to buy in Monopoly? – this was the Christmas edition of Tim Harford’s first series as presenter, talking about classic Christmas games.
+Short answer: buy the orange properties

 2006 What is a “Quadrillion”? – there was a news story about money that mentioned quadrillions, so I went in to explain how big this number is.